 Blue is having its moment.
 PPG named Chinese Porcelain its 2020 Color of the Year, and Pantone awarded Classic Blue the title of Color of the Year.
 Dee Schlotter, senior color manager for PPG, states, “the need for simplicity and escapism from technology is in part, the reason that consumers are craving blues like Chinese Porcelain that bring us closer to natural elements such as the sea and sky.”

 Studio D‘s CEO, Gail Dunnett, thinks PPG’s Calvary will be trending in 2020.
 “This color feels classic and current at the same time.
-The deep navy tones give off warmth and coziness, while the boldness of the hue adds depth to the design of any space.
+The deep navy tones give off warmth and coziness, while the hue’s boldness adds depth to the design of any space.

 Kristen Chuber, a Paintzen color consultant, says, “we are all itching to spend less time in the office and more time in the outdoors.”
 This desire for the outdoors results in “colors inspired by nature brought indoors and put on our walls,” says Chuber.
 “Shades like PPG’s Adventure and other aqua paint colors remind us of the beauty we find in mountain lakes, clear streams, and open skies.
 I think we’ll bring that outdoor-inspiration indoors in 2020 to keep us connected to the world.”